0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

 ### --output

-`output` define a specific file to output instead of stdout.
+`output` defines a specific file to output instead of stdout.
 You can use this to rewrite arbitrary files.

 ```bash
 $ git log --output=/tmp/arbitrary_file